 A definite change in tempo and genre is necessary, at least for me.
 I believe other DJs would also agree with it.

 I personally prefer playing well-known oldies or similar tunes as a last song or two.
-Try to select a real popular one, which everybody would like.
+Try to select a real popular one, which everybody would enjoy dancing to.
 You really don’t need to beatmatch and mix them.

-Remember, I said they leave with what they hear last.
+Remember, I said that the crowd leaves with what they hear last.
 So, make it really memorable for them.
 This is good for a DJ’s credibility and reputation.

 You can also honor a request that did not fit in before.
 See if the person is still there who asked for it and play the requested song.